A weekend getaway to Locarno, Ascona & Zermatt

 And after this perfect getaway weekend, it was time to go back to Geneva again.
 Guess how?
 By train of course. 🙂

-*Restaurants: not sure Mc Donald’s qualifies, but it was the only place which was open when we arrived at 11pm.
+I’m not even sure Mc Donald’s qualifies in this section, but it was the only place which was open when we arrived at 11pm.